Try searching for “average credit score” and you are likely to get different answers from every website in 2014. Here’s why…

 What is the average credit score?
 Well that’s really not even a question you should be asking.
 Why?
 Because those with ultra-low scores (due to a bankruptcy, foreclosure, etc) are going to have scores significantly lower — these drag down the average number big time.

-If you want a better gauge of where you fit in, then you should be looking at the median credit score which is 723 for FICO (and has been reported as such for many years in a row).
-The median means it’s exactly in the middle: 50% of people have a lower score, 50% have a higher score.
+If you want a better gauge of where you fit in, then you should be looking at the median credit score.
+Several years ago, FICO reported the median score as 723, but has been pretty silent on that front since.
+The median means it’s exactly in the middle: 50 percent of people have a lower score, 50 percent have a higher score.
 This will give you a much better idea of the credit score average for Americans.

 Average credit score by state?